-- Street, is narrow and has a three tonne weight limit with insufficient turning space for large vehicles at the bridge.
+Street, is narrow and has a three-tonne weight limit with insufficient turning space for large vehicles at the bridge.
 The limit is frequently ignored by heavy vehicles resulting in repeated repairs to the bridge.
-Larger vehicles unable to get over the bridge are forced to reverse back down Swingbridge Street. - 5.17 During consultation on this Neighbourhood Plan, local people have expressed concerns about road safety, HGVs, speeding vehicles and inconsiderate parking.
+Larger vehicles unable to get over the bridge are forced to reverse back down Swingbridge Street.

+5.17 During consultation on this Neighbourhood Plan, local people have expressed concerns about road safety, HGVs, speeding vehicles and inconsiderate parking.
 A particular concern for villagers has been traffic using Foxton as a cut-through from the A6 to Foxton Locks and Market Harborough.
-There are fears that the situation could become worse with the Airfield Farm development and growing numbers of people visiting Foxton Locks. - 5.18 Traffic concerns have been considered in the selection of our development site at Fisher's Farm (Policy F13).
-This site has good vehicular access to the A6 without needing to pass through the centre of the village.
+There are fears that the situation could become worse with the Airfield Farm development and growing numbers of people visiting Foxton Locks.